US STOCKS-Nasdaq slides as tech rout deepens, Tesla hits three-week low | Business

 The Nasdaq tumbled on Tuesday as investors dumped high-flying technology stocks, while Tesla tracked its worst day in nearly six months after a surprise exclusion from the S&P 500.
 All eleven major S&P sectors fell in early trading, with declines worsening after news on Friday that SoftBank made significant option purchases during the run-up in U.S. stocks.

-Fears over potential U.S. sanctions against China's biggest chipmaker SMIC hit domestic suppliers, with Applied Materials Inc, Lam Research Corp and KLA Corp dropping between 6.6% and 7.8%.
-General Motors Co jumped 7.9% after it acquired an 11% stake, worth $2 billion, in U.S. electric-truck maker Nikola Corp.
-The truck maker's shares surged 37.3%.
+Wall Street's fear gauge climbed for the third time in four sessions.
+Fears over potential U.S. sanctions against China's biggest chipmaker SMIC hit domestic suppliers, with Applied Materials Inc, Lam Research Corp and KLA Corp dropping between 7% and 8.6%.

 ALSO READ